RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/VgaImage.rst

     end Behavioral;

-I packed this two codes in sapareted IP, and created a simple block diagram.
+This two code files are packed in a separated IP and have the following simple block diagram.

 .. figure:: img/VgaImage4.png
     :alt: Logo
     :align: center

-Before building the project, do not forget to create a wrapper over the block design, otherwise the top module will not be found
+Before synthesizing the project, do not forget to create a wrapper over the block design (if it is not already created), otherwise the top module will not be found

 .. figure:: img/VgaImage5.png
     :alt: Logo
     :align: center

-Copy the resulting bitstream to RedPitaya, for example, via WinSCP and download its with command
+Copy the resulting bitstream to RedPitaya, for example, via WinSCP and then upload it to fpga with the command

 .. code-block:: bash